 - Form I-130A, Supplemental Information for Spouse Beneficiary — This is a required form only if the I-130 petition is for a spouse.
 The form contains additional information about the spouse beneficiary.

-- Form I-864, Affidavit of Support — This is a required form if your application is based a fiancé or family-based petition.
+- Form I-864, Affidavit of Support — This is a required form if your application is based a family-based petition (including K-1 fiancés).
 It may also be required if your application is based on an employment petition related to a business that is five percent or more by your family.
-It’s used to show that the Adjustment of Status applicant has adequate means of financial support and is not likely to rely on the U.S. government for financial support.
+It’s used to show that the adjustment of status applicant has adequate means of financial support and is not likely to rely on the U.S. government for financial support.

 - Form I-693, Report of Medical Examination and Vaccination Record — This is a required form used to establish that the AOS applicant is not inadmissible to the United States on public health grounds.
 Your USCIS doctor will provide it.